 Hires is credited with root beer’s success because, apart from creating an attractive recipe, he was also an expert at marketing his drink.
 As mentioned above, he changed the name from the initially planned Hires Root Tea to appeal to a key market segment.

 He debuted his drink at the Philadelphia Centennial Exposition in 1876, passing out free mugs of the beverage to attract customers.
 Its popularity led to him being able to sell bottled root beer, as well as a concentrated flavored syrup that could be used in soda fountains.
-Among his most innovative products were (Amazon), which people could use to brew their own root beer at home.
+Among his most innovative products were No products found.
+(Amazon), which people could use to brew their own root beer at home.

 The name initially outraged the leaders of the growing Temperance Movement in the country.
 However, Hires, a teetotaler himself, moved to advertise root beer as a non-alcoholic “temperance drink” that was a healthy alternative to alcohol.